Peter-Noble/Peter-Noble.github.io/cv.md

 Six shows as Technical Director or Lighting Designer.

 #### Storytime Phonics VFX work (Summer 2016)
-Working from home, completed the effects for three greenscreen heavy short films.
+Working from home, completed the effects for three greenscreen-heavy short films.
 This work was offered by a former mentor (see References section).

 #### Workshop Leader at Sawston Cinema (2012 - 2016)
 Taught kids aged 11-16 about filmmaking and visual effects.
 One workshop produced a film that won a competition to be screened on the International Space Station (see <a href="/SpaceLift"> SpaceLift</a>).
 Another workshop taught kids about projection mapping and animation (see <a href="/SculptingWithLight">SculptingWithLight</a>).